“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

 What is Training?

 It also improves productivity and performance in an employee and enables uniformity in work progress.
 The three basic principles of lean manufacturing are increasing customer value, reducing waste, and allow continuous improvement.
-All these principles relate very closely to training and can be applied to the training programs in an organization.
+All these principles relate very closely to training and we can apply it to the training programs in an organization.

 Coaching and Mentoring are both very effective techniques and it depends on how the organization uses them to its advantage.
-Although both the terms are often used interchangeably, there are some distinct differences between them on which you should take a look at.
+Although we can use both terms interchangeably, there are some distinct differences between them on which you should take a look at.

 - The timeline of the relationship in coaching is most likely to be short which can last up to 6 months and 1 year with a certain outcome in mind.
 Whereas, the relationship timeline in mentoring tends to last for a long time which maybe a year or even more than that.